couchbaselabs/docs-ng/content/couchbase-manual-1.8/administration-tasks.markdown

    ![](images/swap-rebalance-active-vbuckets.png)

-   You can stop a rebalance operation at any time during the process by clicking the **Unhandled:** `[:unknown-tag :guibutton]` button.
+   You can stop a rebalance operation at any time during the process by clicking the `Stop Rebalance` button.
 This only stops the rebalance operation, it does not cancel the operation.
 You should complete the rebalance operation.

  * **Using the Command-line**